ilozano2/spring-cloud-gateway-active-health-check/README.md

 curl localhost:8090/status/false -X PUT
 ```

-You should see in the Eureka dashboard that there is only one instance available, and, you will see some logs messages complaining that service on port 8090 is not available.
+You should see in the Eureka dashboard that there is only one instance available, and you will see some logs messages complaining that service on port `8090` is not available.
-The health check is not immediate, so you could need to wait a few seconds to see the instance marked as DOWN.
+The health check is not immediate, so you might need to wait a few seconds to see the instance marked as DOWN.

 ## Custom Filter at Route level (dynamic approach)